passbolt/passbolt_help/_includes/hosting/install/packages/debian/install-debian-package.md

 ## Install passbolt

-By default, passbolt debian package will install Passbolt server component, mariadb-server, php-fpm and nginx as dependencies.
+By default, passbolt {{ distributionLabel }} package will install Passbolt server component, mariadb-server, php-fpm and nginx as dependencies.

-There are two main ways to install the passbolt debian package:
+There are two main ways to install the passbolt {{ distributionLabel }} package:

 - Interactive: the package will guide the user through a set of questions to setup mariadb and nginx.
 If you are going to use existing SSL certs for the web server, they need to be created and installed to the location of your choosing before